Mysticwaan/CV.github.io/README.md

 ## Usage

 Feel free to utilize the published source code as a template or reference for your own resume website.
-Customize the content, add your projects, skills, and experience to make it your own.
+Customize the content, add your projects, skills,  experience to make it your own.